 Strategic Planning: Program Life Cycle

-The following is an abbreviated portion of the Security Executive Council's (SEC) strategic planning process that can be used to assist building your security strategic plan.
+The following is an abbreviated portion of the Security Executive Council's strategic planning process.
 The process represents a compilation of methods successfully used at several companies we have collaborated with.
 It should be noted that your situation will be unique and, therefore, you should make the needed modifications to make it fit with your organization's risk profile, corporate culture and policies.

 SECURITY PROGRAM LIFE CYCLE